15% Lower Rates Than Banks*

 Bank of Canada Rate Announcement

-The latest Bank of Canada (BoC) announcement on September 4th was a policy interest rate decrease to .
-The decision to decrease rates came as the BoC cited economic activity was soft in June and July; meanwhile, the labour market continued to slow.
-Continued easing in broad inflationary pressures and excess supply in the economy are putting downward pressure on inflation, leading the Governing Council to lower the policy rate by 25 basis points.
+The latest Bank of Canada (BoC) announcement on December 11th was a policy interest rate decrease to .
+The BoC cited supporting economic growth and maintaining inflation around 2% as reasons the Governing Council lowered the policy rate by a further 50 basis points.

 Real Estate Market Update